GAM-team/GAM/docs/Chrome-Policies.md

     FALSE: Do not use Google services to provide automatic image descriptions.
     TRUE: Use an anonymous Google service to provide automatic descriptions for unlabeled images.

+chrome.users.AccessibilityPerformanceFilteringAllowed: Accessibility Performance Filtering.
+  accessibilityPerformanceFilteringAllowed: TYPE_BOOL
+    true: Allow Accessibility Performance Filtering to be used.
+    false: Disallow Accessibility Performance Filtering to be used.

 chrome.users.AccessibilityShortcutsEnabled: Accessibility shortcuts.
   accessibilityShortcutsEnabled: TYPE_ENUM
     UNSET: Allow the user to decide.